Nanjuan/nanjuan.github.io/_posts/2021-11-13-Elgato-StreamDeck-For-Productivity.md

 ## How to open Chrome with different Profiles/Accounts on the Stream Deck.

+The following step will help you create the necessary Automator scripts to open different chrome windows with other accounts from your computer.

 1. Open the `Automator` program and click `New Document` if prompt.
 Then select application and click choose.
 ![Section1](/blog-assets/Elgato-StreamDeck-For-Productivity/Automation-App-Open-Click-App.png)